United We Care | A Super App for Mental Wellness

 4. Boundaries and Time Management: Learn to manage your time well by creating personal and professional boundaries.
 Doing so can prevent you from taking on more than you can handle, thereby reducing stress and increasing productivity.

 5. Regular Self-Reflection: Reflecting on yourself can help OTs to identify and process their feelings, responses, and what causes stress.
-Writing in a journal, meditating, or getting therapy can help you to have a better understanding of yourself, manage stress, and improve self-awareness.
+Writing in a journal, meditating, mindfulness, or getting therapy can help you to have a better understanding of yourself, manage stress, and improve self-awareness.

 6. Seeking Support: Professionals like OTs can also benefit greatly from self-therapy.
 Seeking support can provide you with a safe space to think and talk about personal concerns and develop effective coping strategies.
 United We Care is one such platform that can help you.